hyyc116/Therapies_finding/README.md

     1. co-citation based
     2. network based

 =====================
 ###1.
 Co-citation based
-Based on co-citation relations, we found some latent knowledge, and use latent knowledge to find potential therapies for stroke.
+Based on co-citation relations, we found some latent knowledge, and use latent knowledge to find potential therapies for a given disease.

 ![image](co-citation.png)